kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 On top of that, a few design decisions have been made with the specific intent to further minimize impact on users and providers e.g.
-- The decision to keep `BackCompatibility` fields in v1beta2 API (until v1beta1 removal, tentative Apr 2026).
+- The decision to keep `Deprecated` fields in v1beta2 API (until v1beta1 removal, tentative Apr 2026).
 - The decision to allow providers to adopt the Cluster API v1beta2 contract at their own pace (transition _must be completed_ before v1beta1 removal, tentative Apr 2026).